-The enclosed simple business plan template is broken into sections as described in the table of contents.
+The business plan template below is broken into sections as described in the table of contents.
 Each section of the template can be copied into a Word, Excel or similar office document by selecting the text and using copy/paste.

 If using Windows, outline the text to be selected with the mouse and hit CTRL+C to copy and CTRL+V to paste.

 For a detailed description of each section of the plan, you'll want to refer to the Guide to Writing a Business Plan Step By Step.